Caitlin Graff

 Brad Hack

-Director | Website Admin | Travel Coordinator
+Treasurer | Website Admin | Travel Coordinator

 My daughter, Quincey, is training with the Varsity Girls team and I have two other daughters (class of ‘24) rowing for Wellesley College.
 My advice to new parents is to cherish the journey - attend as many regattas as possible and engage with your athlete over dinner.
 These regattas become wonderful opportunities to connect with other families while supporting your rower's growing passion for the sport.